If you have bird feeders and trees at your home, you’re likely to have a couple of window crashes per year – but you might not know it.

 Architects, builders, and the lighting-use habits of city building owners do little (yet) to fix the reflections and inappropriate lights that confuse birds.

-But homeowners can do a lot to help: by being careful where they hang their bird feeder (ask: what will a startled bird fly towards?) and by putting non-reflective tape and decals on windows so that birds realize it’s not a real window of sky to fly through.
+But homeowners can do a lot to help: by being careful where they hang their bird feeder (ask: what will a startled bird fly towards?) and by putting non-reflective tape and decals on windows so that birds realize it’s not a real window of

+Here’s what happened.
 Crashes tend to happen in the early morning.

-Here’s what happened to me.
 On April 15th at around 8:30, I was gazing out my patio door at my beloved house sparrows and some starlings, when what falls from above, but a wee kinglet.
 It had spread its wings as it landed next to the sill of the door.
 It had a better fate than if I had been a gull, as many city gulls actually do: stand around and wait for window-crashers to eat!

-I swooped in and picked it up with a bander’s grip.
-I brought it inside and made it a convalescence box.
+So then I brought the little bird inside and made it a convalescence box.
 I fashioned a napkin “donut” to rest on, as it fell over on its side when I put it in the box.
-Birds cannot lie on their sides, because, as it can be with large animals, it is hard for them to breathe.
+Birds cannot lie on their sides, because just like with some large animals, it’s harder for them to breathe.
 I let it rest, and after a few minutes it looked less stunned, so I took some photos.

 About half an hour later, it flew out of its box and took a tour of my main floor.
 I filmed its flight and it seemed quite agile and comfortable, going from indoor perch to indoor perch.

 When it got into my bean plants at the patio window, I had the opportunity to pick it up again.
 As it perched on my finger, I took photos while I carried it outside.
 It stayed on my finger all the way until I transferred it to a hanging honey locust branch.
 From there, it flew up to a branch in my tall cedar, and then it flew off.